-Question 1.
-In what intermediate/outcomes indicators is the school/division lagging behind?
+- Q. 1.
+In what intermediate/outcomes indicators is the school/division lagging? - Q. 2.

-Question 2.
 What hinders the school/division from meeting the target outputs? (per contributory objective)?
-What are the reasons?

-Question 3.
-What should the school/division management do to resolve the hindering factors/reasons?
+What are the reasons? - Q. 3.
+What should the school/division management do in order to resolve the hindering factors/reasons? - Q. 4.

-Question 4.
 Which of the identified solutions (management action) can the school/division do by themselves?
 Which ones need support from upper management (i. e.
 Division TA Team for schools and the Region TA Teams for the division)?